FabianUntermoser/obsidian-neighbouring-files-plugin/README.md

 # Navigate to Neighbouring Files

-This [Obsidian](https://obsidian.md/) Plugin adds two commands.
+This [Obsidian](https://obsidian.md/) Plugin adds navigational commands that lets you quickly navigate to neighbouring files.

-- Neighbouring Files: Navigate to next file
-- Neighbouring Files: Navigate to prev file

-This enables you to navigate to a file located immediately before or after the currently active one.
-Files are sorted based on their file name.

-## Examples
+### Use Case

 - Navigate to the next weekly from `2023-W17` to `2023-W18`
 - Navigate to the next daily from `2023-04-31` to `2023-05-01`